The Office of Higher Education administers Minnesota's statewide financial aid programs and tuition reciprocity agreements with neighboring states.

 These programs are an important part of overall funding for higher education in Minnesota.
 They assist students and families in paying the tuition and fees charged for postsecondary education.

-In 2007, financial aid totaling $2.12 billion helped Minnesota students and families pay for postsecondary education.
-The money was provided by the state and federal governments, colleges, and private sources.
-Minnesota students received $864 million in grants and scholarships, $1 billion in loans and $39.6 million in work-study earnings.
+Financial aid totaling more than $2.5 billion helps Minnesota students and families pay for postsecondary education, money that is provided by the state and federal governments, colleges, and private sources.
+Minnesota students receive approximately $1.5 billion in grants and scholarships, $1.0 billion in loans and $49 million in work-study earnings.

-Minnesota devotes most of its state-funded financial aid to students from low- and moderate-income families.
-In Fiscal Year 2008, Minnesota students received more than $130 million in state need-based aid (.pdf):
+Minnesota devotes most of its state-funded financial aid to students from low- and moderate-income families via several grants and scholarships:

 Additional student financial aid is available to Minnesota students through work and loans: